http4k/www/src/website/content/news/http4k_agent_skills/index.md

 ## Get Started

-If you're using Claude Code:
+If you're using Claude Code you can add the plugin directly using the http4k plugin marketplace:

 ```
-/install-plugin http4k/agent-skills
+/plugin marketplace add http4k/agent-skills
+/plugin install http4k
 ```

 That's it.
 Next time you're working on an http4k project, your agent will have the context it needs.
 No configuration, no ceremony.

 We dogfood this every day and it's already changed how we work.
-Give it a try and [let us know what you think](https://github.com/http4k/agent-skills/issues).
+Give it a try and [let us know what you think](https://github.com/http4k/http4k/issues).

 Less vibe, more value.